msjarrett/exercises/adventofcode2022/README.md

 * Day 24: Finally a good A* candidate!
 I initially did part 2 with a single long search for the entire path, but then realized that there's no advantage to arriving to an intermediate exit late.
 I deleted my cool three-phase search, and simply ran part 1 three times, cutting my runtime 10x.
+* Day 25: VICTORY!
+One last shot by the lack of safeint, but otherwise an easy enough challenge.